Rushanara Ali: Ministerial career (2024–2025)

 Following Labour's victory in the 2024 general election, Ali was appointed Parliamentary Under-Secretary of State for Building Safety and Homelessness in the Starmer ministry.

 On 19 October 2024, Ali relinquished her portfolio of Building Safety after survivors of the Grenfell Tower fire called for her resignation due to Ali previously attending a conference sponsored by Saint-Gobain, one of the firms heavily criticised in the Grenfell Tower Inquiry, when serving as Shadow Minister for Investment and Small Business.
 She retained her ministerial role in the department with responsibility for homelessness and rough sleeping, as well as taking on the role as Minister for Democracy.

 Resignation

 On 7 August 2025, she faced strong criticism after it had been reported that she evicted tenants from her property in Bow whilst serving as the minister for homelessness, but a few weeks later raised rent prices after failing to resell the property.
 Ali's letting agencies also attempted to charge tenants for repainting and professional cleaning, contrary to the Tenant Fees Act 2019.
-Ali had pledged to ban landlords from relisting vacant properties at higher rates, prompting accusations of hypocrisy.
+Ali had introduced the Renters' Rights Bill to ban landlords from relisting vacant properties at higher rates, prompting accusations of hypocrisy.
 She resigned the same day.
 In her resignation letter, Ali claimed there was no wrongdoing but stated she had become a "distraction" for the government.

+Post-Ministerial career (since 2025)

+In March 2026, Ali joined MPs calling for a ban on political donations in cryptocurrency, citing "the threat of foreign interference in our democracy".